 Facilitated by a professional, groups provide a supportive environment in which to work with other SU students with similar concerns.
 For more information about groups currently being offered, or to request a particular group, please contact us.

 A variety of groups are offered each fall, winter, and spring quarters.
 Groups are not offered over summer term.
-The following groups are offered for Fall Term 2017:
+The following groups are offered for Spring Quarter 2018:

 This six-week group introduces students to mindfulness teachings and practices.

 This six-week group will focus on working with students to enhance their everyday mindfulness practices.

 This four-week group focuses on strategies for developing gentle self-talk through acceptance, self-compassion, and self-care.

 This six-week skills group focuses on identifying and managing anxious mood and thoughts.

 This six-week skills group focuses on identifying and managing depressed mood and thoughts.

 An on-going group that provides a supportive environment to explore relationship patterns and challenges.
 Group members learn new ways to relate to others.